 I had the opportunity to speak with O’Sullivan about navigating the world of youth sports.

-What’s the best way for parents to introduce their kids to sports?
+Q: What’s the best way for parents to introduce their kids to sports?

-Early on, it’s important to introduce our kids to the ABCs—agility, balance, and coordination.
+O’Sullivan: Early on, it’s important to introduce our kids to the ABCs—agility, balance, and coordination.
 That doesn’t mean signing them up for soccer at one and a half years of age.
 Instead, spend time with them at the playground and teach them how to run and jump.
 There’s a myth that kids are either born athletes or they’re not.
 But agility, balance, and coordination are learned.
 Some kids pick them up quickly and others take more time.
-As kids to team sports, keep them in a good environment with little competitive pressure for as long as possible.
+As kids move on to team sports, keep them in a good environment with little competitive pressure for as long as possible.

-So how do parents decide when their kids should specialize in a particular sport?
+Q: So how do parents decide when their kids should specialize in a particular sport?

-What if the push for early specialization comes from your child?
+Q: What if the push for early specialization comes from your child?
 Should you allow early specialization or try to “hold them back”?

-When your child is driving it, then follow their lead.
+O’Sullivan: When your child is driving it, then follow their lead.
 But parents need to find a balanced approach that provides adequate rest and time for other interests.

 O’Sullivan: The size of the high school will matter.
 There’s a big difference in terms of the level of competition for sports.
 Having said that, it doesn’t change the science of how to best develop an athlete.
 Here’s what we know:

 - science says DO NOT specialize early unless you are a female gymnast or figure skater because you are very likely to get injured and suffer overuse injuries.

-So, have your child plays lots of sports.
+So, have your child play lots of sports.
 Then find the one that’s the best fit.
 And start to focus during middle school and high school, putting a lot into that sport.
 That said, the best athletes will likely be the ones who make it at the high school level.
 So if your kid is not a great athlete, it’s unlikely they will make the varsity baseball team.
 You cannot get around that.

-So how do we capture those less-athletic kids back into the world of sports?
+Q: So how do we capture those less-athletic kids back into the world of sports?

 O’Sullivan: My personal thinking has been changing on this and it’s been influenced a lot by a book called Spark by Harvard psychologist, John Ratey.
-He talks about the influence of exercise on brain and learning.
+He talks about the influence of exercise on brain development and learning.
 For the vast majority of kids, their physical fitness pursuits will be an individual pursuit.
-They will be a cyclist, a runner. or a swimmer.
+They will be a cyclist, a runner, or a swimmer.
 And by the end of high school, they are pretty much done with team sports.
 So if your child is funneled off a team by 13 or 14, have them run cross-country, do track, or swim.
 These are the individual sports they will likely pursue when they are older, so why not give them a good basis to start from?

-I would encourage everyone to look at the PBS special on the Naperville School District in Illinois.
+O’Sullivan: I would encourage everyone to look at the PBS special on the Naperville School District in Illinois.
 They changed their whole focus away from team sports to individual sports.
 They got heart rate monitors, treadmills, and climbing walls.
-The obesity rate in the Naperville School District is 3 percent. academic performance has actually gone up.
+The obesity rate in the Naperville School District is 3 percent.
+Academic performance has actually gone up.
 It’s unbelievable what they have done.

 Another problem is with the grading system for gym.
 Of course all of the elite athletes are going to get the best grades.
 One of the things that came from Naperville was looking at heart rate monitors to grade based on individual effort.
 Consider the 14-year-old girl who isn’t a fast runner.
 She might get a C grade.
 But if her heart rate is 90 beats per minute (BPM), then she’s really giving all her effort.
 And you can give her a grade based on her effort.
 It’s pretty powerful.
 You change the message you give that 14-year-old girl from “you’re the slowest runner in the class” to “you are really working hard.”
 And you change her perception of herself as an athlete.

-In your book you talk about how parents are “chasing the scholarship myth” and often have unrealistic expectations.
+Q: In your book you talk about how parents are “chasing the scholarship myth” and often have unrealistic expectations.
 Are parents buying into this myth?

-I’ve seen surveys where 30 to 50 percent of parents think that their kid is going to get a scholarship.
+O’Sullivan: I’ve seen surveys where 30 to 50 percent of parents think that their kid is going to get a scholarship.
 In reality, the numbers are 1 to 2 percent or even less.
 In fact, most schools, such as Division 3 and Ivy League schools, don’t even offer athletic scholarships.

-My best advice is to begin with the end in mind.
+O’Sullivan: My best advice is to begin with the end in mind.
 What do you want sports to mean in your kid’s life?
-If you want sports to be something that teaches your child to work hard, to be confident, to have integrity, work well with others, to be a leader—as long as you keep your eye on the prize I think things like the politics and the drama—you just work past them.
+If you want sports to be something that teaches your child to work hard, to be confident, to have integrity, to work well with others, to be a leader—as long as you keep your eye on the prize I think things like the politics and the drama—you just work past them.

-Becoming an athlete is not a sprint, it’s a marathon.
+Becoming an athlete is not a sprint; it’s a marathon.
 So every experience is a teachable moment.
 If you’re on a team with a lot of drama, you need to decide whether to continue with this group.
 If the answer is no, then find a group with less drama.
 Or, better yet, be an agent of change within your group.
 Work to change the environment on the team because the drama may serve the parents but it doesn’t serve the kids.

-How are you working to spread your messages about youth sports?
+Q: How are you working to spread your messages about youth sports?

-What’s your final take home message for parents?
+Q: What’s your final take home message for parents?

-Always ask yourself this: If I were the one playing, what would I like in this situation?
+O’Sullivan: Always ask yourself this: If I were the one playing, what would I like in this situation?
 How would I like to be coached?
 What should cheering look like?
 How would I like to be supported?
 If you’re ever in doubt of the answer, ask your son or ask your daughter what they want from you and help them find situations to allow them to get what they want from sports.